gaultier/blog/tip_of_the_day_6.md

 This distribution of entry sizes is however easy to uncover: all entries in the cache are inserted by one callback.
 It happens to be a Go function that is passed to a C library (via CGO) but this trick works with any language.
 This function takes as argument a slice of bytes to be inserted in the cache.
 So, add a log in this callback, print the slice length, process all the relevant logs, compute some statistics, and done?
 Or, add a custom Prometheus metric, deploy, done?

 Well... why modify the source code when we don't have too?
 Let's use [bpftrace](https://github.com/bpftrace/bpftrace) to determine the distribution of entry sizes *at runtime* on the unmodified program!
-In the past I have used [dtrace](https://illumos.org/books/dtrace/preface.html#preface) on macOS/FreeBSD which is similar and the direct inspiration for `bpftrace`.
-I find `dtrace` more powerful in some regards - although `bpftrace` has support for loops whereas `dtrace` does not.
-Point being, the `bpftrace` incantation can be adapted for `dtrace` pretty easily.
+In the past I have used [DTrace](https://illumos.org/books/dtrace/preface.html#preface) on macOS/FreeBSD which is similar and the direct inspiration for `bpftrace`.
+I find DTrace more powerful in some regards - although bpftrace has support for loops whereas DTrace does not.
+Point being, the bpftrace incantation can be adapted for DTrace pretty easily.
 Both of these tools are essential workhorses of exploratory programming and troubleshooting.

 ## Bpftrace

 So, the plan is: I run the tests under `bpftrace`, collect a histogram of the slice of bytes to be inserted in the cache, and voila!

-We can also run the real service with a load test to generate traffic, or simply wait for real traffic to come - all of that works, and `dtrace`/`bpftrace` are designed to inspect production programs without the risk of crashing them, or adversely impacting the system.
+We can also run the real service with a load test to generate traffic, or simply wait for real traffic to come - all of that works, and DTrace/bpftrace are designed to inspect production programs without the risk of crashing them, or adversely impacting the system.
 The `bpftrace` incantation will be the same in all of these cases, only the binary (or process id) will change.

 Here, my function to insert a slice of bytes in the cache is called `cache_insert`, the executable is called `itest.test`, and the length of the slice of bytes happens to be passed as the third function argument.
 Arguments are zero-indexed so that means `arg2`: